Chapter 10: Angular Implementation with DI

 Angular components need to:

-- Trigger change detection when observable values change
+- Trigger change detection when signal values change

 - Clean up subscriptions when components are destroyed